 The Great Shippe would later reappear in legend.
-The Rev. James Pierpont, in writing of the ship to Cotton Mather, reported that the citizens of New Haven were agitated when no word of the vessel reached them for more than a year.
+The Rev. James Pierpont, in writing of the ship to Cotton Mather, reported that the citizens of New Haven were agitated when they received no word of the vessel for more than a year.
 Then a vision of the ship would occur in the summer of 1647.

 In June next ensuing, a great thunderstorm arose out of the northwest; after which (the hemisphere being serene) about an hour before sunset, a ship of like dimensions with the aforesaid, with her canvas and colors abroad (though the wind northerly), appeared in the town, seemingly with her sails filled under a fresh gale, holding her course north, and continuing under observation, sailing against the wind for the space of half an hour.

 Many were drawn to behold this great work of God, yea, the very children cried out, ‘There’s a brave ship.’
 At length, crowding up as far as there is usually water sufficient for such a vessel, and so near some of the spectators, as that they imagined a man might hurl a stone on board her, her main-top seemed to be blown off, but left hanging in the shrouds, then her mizzen-top; then all her masting seemed blown away by the board, quickly after the bulk brought to a careen, she overset and so vanished into a smoky cloud, which in some time dissipated, leaving as everywhere else, a clear air.

 Pierpont reported Davenport declared God gave him the vision to let the mourning citizens find comfort in knowing how their loved ones perished.
 The story of the phantom ship was later turned into a popular poem by Henry Wadsworth Longfellow.